 Early in 2001 my friend and now-business partner Doug Ferrara and I sold all our outboard recording equipment, and switched to using only a computer.
 This type of recording and mixing is called "In The Box," and in my opinion is far better than dealing with many separate pieces of audio equipment.
 Doug and I also started the company RealTraps to manufacture high performance acoustic treatment.
 This has been a very successful venture, and our clients include Herbie Hancock, T Bone Burnett, NBC Universal Studios, Pixar, Microsoft, Georgetown University, Toyota, Subway, NASA, Google, William Morris Agency, Ogilvy & Mather, McGill University, Columbia University, TMZ, Berklee College of Music, US Army, Fox Sports, MIT, Timbaland, Epcot Center, Starz TV, The Onion, Oxygen TV Network, Dolby Labs, CBS News, Notre Dame, Sony Music Entertainment, VISA International, ESPN, Warner Brothers Records, NASCAR, Princeton University, American Public Medium (NPR), National Geographic Society, Amazon, and many others.

 These days I'm semi-retired, doing occasional audio and acoustic consulting both for local clients and via email and Skype.
 I still write regularly for audio magazines, and spend time every day in audio forums explaining audio science.
 I've also produced several music performance videos, plus an entire Music Theory video course on YouTube.
 In 2009 I chaired a workshop for the Audio Engineering Society; the video of that workshop has received more than 275,000 views and has been the topic of numerous discussions around the Internet.
 In 2012 I wrote my second major book, The Audio Expert which is now being used as the main text for the Audio Technology course at Notre Dame University and several recording colleges.
-In 2013 I did a second AES workshop to explain how audio works at the deepest level using plain English and minimal math.
+In 2013 I did a second AES workshop to explain how audio gear is spec'd and measured, and that video is also online.

 Entire contents of this web site Copyright © 1997- by Ethan Winer.
 All rights reserved.